 Will you be having a farm-to-table Thanksgiving with your family or friends?
 I’d love to hear about it, please post a comment below.

-For more farm-to-table meal planning, check out my summer farm to table menu ideas.
+For more farm-to-table meal planning, check out my summer farm to table menu ideas and fall farm-to-table recipes.

 Leave a Reply